When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Understanding the Router and what it does

 A router links different networks and transmits network traffic among them.
-The router comes with one connection to your private local network and one to the internet.
+It has one connection to your private local network and one to the Internet.

-Many routers come with inbuilt switches that allow users to connect different wired gadgets.
-Some routers have wireless radios enabling users to connect their devices to Wi-Fi.
+Many routers have inbuilt switches that allow users to connect different wired gadgets.
+Some routers also have wireless radios that enable users to connect their devices to Wi-Fi.

 Again, it allows the devices to communicate through the local network.

 The router protects your devices from direct exposure to the internet.
-Your router monitors every traffic going into each of your devices on the local network.
+Your router monitors every traffic going into your devices on the local network.

-However, you cannot connect to the internet directly using a router.
-The router has to be plugged in a gadget that can transfer digital traffic over your internet connection, and this is a modem.
+However, you cannot connect to the Internet directly using a router.
+Instead, you must plug the router into a modem, a gadget that can transfer digital traffic over your internet connection.

 Router vs. Modem